New Morning: "Day of the Locusts"

-"Day of the Locusts" is a cynical piece of work that Dylan's June 1970 experience at Princeton University inspired.
+"Day of the Locusts" is Dylan's account of receiving an honorary degree from Princeton University in June 1970.
 David Crosby was present, and later commented: "Sara was trying to get Bob to go to Princeton University, where he was being presented with an honorary doctorate.
 Bob did not want to go.
 I said, 'C'mon, Bob it's an honor!'
 Sara and I both worked on him for a long time.
 Finally, he agreed.
 I had a car outside, a big limousine.
 That was the first thing he didn't like.
 We smoked another joint on the way and I noticed Dylan getting really quite paranoid about it.
 When we arrived at Princeton, they took us to a little room and Bob was asked to wear a cap and gown.
 He refused outright.
 They said, 'We won't give you the degree if you don't wear this.'
 Dylan said, 'Fine.
 I didn't ask for it in the first place.'...Finally we convinced him to wear the cap and gown."

 The song's lyrics refer to Brood X of the 17-year periodical cicada (often misidentified as "locusts"), whose sounds blanketed Princeton at the time of his visit:

 "Sure was glad to get out of there alive.

 And the locusts sang such a sweet melody.